 - Choose courses based on both your interest and eligibility.
 Decide on what works best for you and follow both passion and aptitude.

-If you’re worried about getting some random course, you’ll be happy to learn that according to a report by The Star, UPU applicants will now only be offered courses that they have chosen.
+If you’re worried about getting a random course, you’ll be happy to learn that according to a 2017 report by The Star, UPU applicants will now only be offered courses that they have chosen.
 This means that you will not be forced to take up “non-marketable” (tak laku) programmes that are being offered by the universities.

 If you are satisfied with receiving any course assigned to you, it may be wise to tick the box as a precaution to ensure that you get a spot.
 However, this means that your UPU application is considered successful and you may not be allowed to appeal.
 Otherwise, leaving the section unchecked will allow you to appeal for UPU’s second or third intake.